Sparse Attention as Compact Kernel Regression: Sparse Attention via Compact Kernels

+with $\gamma = h^2/2$ and $b = 1 - 2/h^2$.
 Thus, \textit{normalized ReLU attention is equivalent to Epanechnikov kernel regression}, with sparsity arising from the ReLU truncation.
-This connection was also noted by \citet{hoover2025dense}, who used it to derive an Hopfield-like energy function.
-A limitation of the normalized ReLU \eqref{eq:normrelu_attention} is that the attention weights are undefined when all pre-activations are negative, leading to $\frac{0}{0}$.
+This connection was also noted by \cite{hoover2025dense}, who used it to derive an Hopfield-like energy function.
+A limitation of \eqref{eq:normrelu_attention} is that the attention weights are undefined when all pre-activations are negative, leading to $\frac{0}{0}$.
 Next, we show two principled ways to avoid this degeneracy: (i) \emph{auto-normalization} (adaptive bandwidth) leading to sparsemax and $\alpha$-entmax, and (ii) \emph{anchoring the support} at nearest keys, leading to ReLUmax.